luciusgone/roda-contrib/README.md

 ## Usage

-Currently, the roda-contrib gem ships 3 plugins:
+Currently, the roda-contrib gem ships 4 plugins:

 * load\_all
 * multi\_dispatch
 * csrf
+* json\_api

 When loading plugins from this gem, you should append the 'contrib' to the symbol to load it.
 For example, if you want to use the multi\_dispatch plugin: